-During the financial year ended December 31, 2022, the annual base salary for services provided by Stephen Twyerould, the President and CEO was US\$410,000, the annual base salary for services provided by Roland Goodgame, Senior Vice President Business Development, was US\$330,000, the annual base salary for services provided by Greg Duschek, the Former Senior Vice President and CFO was US\$250,000 and the annual base salary for Robert Winton, Senior Vice President Operations and General Manager was US\$270,000.
-Mr. Duschek resigned as Senior Vice President and CFO effective October 10, 2022 and Danny Heatherson was appointed Interim CFO effective October 10, 2022.
-Upon his appointment as Interim CFO on October 10, 2022, Mr. Heatherson's annual base salary increased to US\$190,000.
-Due to the slower production ramp-up, the Compensation Committee elected to not provide salary increases for Mr. Twyerould, Mr. Goodgame, Mr. Duschek or Mr. Winton in fiscal 2022.
+During the financial year ended December 31, 2023, the annual base salary for services provided by Stephen Twyerould, the President and CEO was US\$410,000, the annual base salary for services provided by Roland Goodgame, Senior Vice President Business Development, was US\$330,000, the annual base salary for services provided by Danny Heatherson, the Interim CFO US\$190,000 and the annual base salary for Robert Winton, Senior Vice President Operations and General Manager was US\$270,000.
+Due to the slower production ramp-up, the Compensation Committee elected to not provide salary increases for Mr. Twyerould, Mr. Goodgame, Mr. Heatherson or Mr. Winton in fiscal 2023.